 If you want to understand life in the crosshairs of COVID-19, honestly, it’s not that bad.
 Unless you’re short on toilet paper.

 You don’t see your neighbors as often, but when you do catch a person’s eyes for a second, it feels good.
 Better than normal.
-People are kinder, now; more considerate; their smiles are more genuine.
+People are kinder, now.
+More considerate; their smiles are more genuine.
 As always, times of strife bring out the best in the humans, and for the most part they’re doing okay.

-Of course, none of that is worth the pain and loss that a growing few of us are having to endure.
+Of course, none of that is worth the pain and loss that a growing few are having to endure.
 At the time of this writing, over 100,000 people have died to this disease, which is way too many, way too quickly.
 Maybe in your world of the future that’s a small number, but we have a population of about 7.8 billion and 100,000 feels like a whole lot.

 Alternatively, maybe you guys have cured death, and the idea of even one person suffering brings a tear to your eye.
-We feel that way, too, here in 2020.
-There are sobering moments when we remember what’s going on in overfull hospitals and bedsides around the world.
-It sucks.

-As for me, personally, my lifestyle is very quarantine-compatible, I’m healthy enough, and I’m playing more videogames than normal.
+As for me personally, my lifestyle is very quarantine-compatible.
+I’m healthy enough, and I’m playing more videogames than normal.
 The government is paying my rent, so I get to take on projects like resurrecting my old blog.
 It’s hard to complain, but I worry about my parents.
 It’s my mom’s birthday today, but I can’t see her for fear I might infect her.
 She’s in her mid 70s and has serious lung problems as it is.
 Every day I think about the idea that one irresponsible asshole has the power to kill her by forgetting to wash their hands.
 I try not to think about it too much, though.

 Maybe you’re here because you live in a future where people over sixty don’t exist, and grocery stores are exclusively on your phones because humans couldn’t be trusted not to wipe their noses all over cartons of eggs (assuming you guys still eat eggs, which, if not, it’s too complicated to get into right now).
 If you live in a future where April 2020 seems normal, or even nice, you might want to know what life was like for the last generation of free-range human beings.
 I’m not an expert, but I’ll tell you what I know.